influentialpublishers/jigawatt/README.md

 ```

 ## Contribute
-If you find issues with Jigawatt, please open an issue ticket on the [issues page](https://github.com/influentialpublishers/jigawatt/issues).
+If you find issues with Jigawatt, we encourage you to open an issue ticket on the [issues page](https://github.com/influentialpublishers/jigawatt/issues).
 Please open a ticket on the issues page before submitting any pull requests!

 ## License
 **MIT** &copy; Influential